 The healing environment also has been significantly improved.
 Before surgery, cartilage and fibrous tissue existed in the fracture gap between the broken fragments that prevented healing.
 After surgery, the fractured bone ends are cleaned of the soft tissue debris and coopted end to end.
 Bone graft and BMP are both placed into and around the fracture gap to induce healing potential.

-Which patient is a candidate for fracture repair?
+Which patient is a candidate for?
 If the patient has significant degenerative disc disease or a significant slip of one vertebra on the other, he or she would most likely not be a candidate for fracture repair.
 What about the patients with pars fractures and no symptoms?

 This is a treatment conundrum.
 Some adults with bilateral pars fractures do not develop lower back symptoms in their lifetime.
 The question then rises if surgeons should surgically repair the non-healed pars fractures in asymptomatic children.
 There is not a perfect answer to this question.
 Athletic children do seem to have a higher incidence of lower back pain with pars fractures which leads to repair but that does not necessarily mean that every athletic child needs a surgical repair.